ImperialCollegeLondon/pyrealm/docs/source/users/demography/light_capture.md

 ).round(2)
 ```

-Because the cell area of the community has been set to be greater than the total crown
+If the cell area of the community is set to be greater than the total crown
 area of the community, a canopy model fitted to the community gives the same estimates:
 there is a single canopy layer with no shading of any of the stem canopies.